matuszeman/bb-dic/README.md

 ## Async usage

-You might want to use classes which needs to be initialized asynchronously or various instances which needs async instantiation.
+Use when one of your class instances or instance factories needs async initialization.
 ```
 const {Dic} = require('bb-dic');
 const dic = new Dic();